docutils/docutils/docutils/test/functional/input/data/standard.rst

 .. |heart| unicode:: 0x2665
    :trim:

-(Substitution definitions are not visible in the HTML source.)
+(Substitution definitions are only visible in the rST source.)

 Comments
 --------